bododge/neural-style-gradient/README.md

 # neural-style-gradient

-This bash scripts creates a gradient of style transfer images using jcjohnson's neural-style script.
+This bash scripts creates a gradient of style transfer images using [https://github.com/jcjohnson/neural-style](jcjohnson's neural-style) script.
 Dependencies for the script are exactly the same as neural-style, with the addition of the NIN model.
 You can get the details on the model from [BVLC Caffe ModelZoo](https://github.com/BVLC/caffe/wiki/Model-Zoo) and can download the files from [NIN-Imagenet Download Link](https://drive.google.com/folderview?id=0B0IedYUunOQINEFtUi1QNWVhVVU&usp=drive_web)

 <br>